Make an enquiry

 Please note: There is currently a waiting list for face to face work.
 As an alternative you may be offered online sessions.

-I'm Johnny Latham, and I've been working in Child and Family psychology for over 15 years.
+I'm Dr. Johnny Latham, and I've been working in therapy and psychology for over 15 years.
 I work with an equal mix of both adults and children/teenagers in my private practice.

 Working with me you will be receiving a very high quality service.
-As well as working full time at Liverpool Hospitals NHS Foundation Trust, I teach parts of the CBT course on the Doctorate in Clinical Psychology at the University of Liverpool.
+As well as working full time at Liverpool Hospitals NHS Foundation Trust, I teach CBT skills on the Doctorate in Clinical Psychology course at the University of Liverpool.
 Previously to working in Liverpool I was a clinical manager in the Child and Adolescent Mental Health Service (CAMHS) in South Yorkshire.
 Before this, I was a Senior CBT therapist for Oxford Health and a director of the children and family charity One-Eighty (www.one-eighty.org.uk).

 In 2015 I received the Beck Scholarship award for services to CBT with families and in 2016 I was awarded the University of Oxford Vice Chancellor's Social Impact Award.

-I trained in Oxford in Cognitive Behavioural Therapy (PgDip), and I attended St. Catherines College at Oxford University (MSc), continuing my interest into researching behaviour change and counselling methods.
+I trained in Oxford in Cognitive Behavioural Therapy (PgDip), and I attended St. Catherines College at University of Oxford (MSc), continuing my interest into researching behaviour change and counselling methods.

 “I now feel I can breathe again.
 My anxiety isn't weighing me down, and my relationship with my child has improved ten-fold”